 Interns work on a wide range of projects and special assignments based on the needs and goals of their department.
 Interns are paid anywhere from $11 to $16 per hour, depending on their education level.
 Interns can work up to 20 hours per week during the school year and up to 40 hours per week during summer and school breaks.

-While CTA has many general administration internships, the agency is placing particular emphasis on interns who have—or would like to gain—technical skills in logistics, transportation, engineering, technology management, planning and scheduling, and purchasing.
+While we have many general administration internships, we're placing particular emphasis on interns who have—or would like to gain—technical skills in logistics, transportation, engineering, technology management, planning and scheduling, and purchasing.

 College Undergraduate & Graduate Students:

 - Enrolled full-time (minimum 12 credit hours for undergraduate and 6 credit hours for graduate-level) in a degree program at an accredited college or university

 - Eligible to work in the United States

 - Possess the skills and minimum requirements outlined in the nature of the project, primary responsibilities, and level of educational requirements